mdtalhamohsin/mdtalhamohsin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-My research interests lie at the intersection of healthcare operations management, data-driven decision systems, and uncertainty-aware operational analytics.
-Broadly, I study how analytical and AI-based methods can support operational decision-making in complex healthcare environments where capacity constraints, evolving patient conditions, and resource limitations interact dynamically over time.
-My work is motivated by the operational challenges faced by healthcare delivery systems, particularly in settings involving congestion, prioritization, and time-sensitive clinical decisions.
+My research interests lie at the intersection of healthcare operations management, stochastic decision systems, and data-driven analytics.
+Broadly, I study how analytical models, optimization methods, and AI-enabled decision support can improve operational decision-making in complex healthcare systems where capacity constraints, evolving patient conditions, and resource limitations interact dynamically over time.
+My work focuses on developing decision frameworks that integrate predictive information with operational policies to improve patient flow, resource allocation, and treatment decisions under uncertainty.
+I am particularly interested in sequential decision-making, dynamic resource allocation, and the design of operational policies that balance efficiency, quality of care, and system resilience in time-sensitive healthcare environments such as intensive care units and emergency departments.

 I have completed an M.Sc. in Business Analytics from The University of Tulsa and a Bachelor of Business Administration (BBA) from University of Dhaka.